bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 ## Scoring the Bowling Game ##

-The specs we write will use the scoring rules found here http://www.bowling2u.com/trivia/game/scoring.asp.
-You can also refer Scoring Bowling.html at https://github.com/bparanj/polgar/tree/master/13-bowling-game-gem
+The specs we write will use the scoring rules found at http://www.bowling2u.com/trivia/game/scoring.asp.
+You can also refer the rules Scoring Bowling.html at https://github.com/bparanj/polgar/tree/master/13-bowling-game-gem

 ## Version 1 ##